 Before going any further, you must first have an understanding of the book industry.
 It operates on trends such as the vampire romances that have been the mainstay for several years.
 Other than that, celebrity gutter trash is at the top of the heap, and if your book does not fit into these categories, you are going to have a difficult time ever becoming a published author with a well-known firm.
 That statement sounds unrealistic looking in from the outside but comes directly from a top literary agent.

-It is the dream of all authors to have his or her masterpiece published by a well-known publishing house, but the truth is, the odds of that dream coming to fruition are slim to none.
-Give me a moment and allow me to explain why…
+It is the dream of all authors to have their masterpiece published by a well-known publishing house, but the truth is, the odds of that dream coming to fruition are slim to none.

 Are you struggling to obtain a traditional publishing contract?
 Here is why.

 The traditional publishing route to becoming a published author starts with the difficult task of obtaining a literary agent.
 A large publishing house will not accept unsolicited manuscripts.
 They do not want to be bothered with the troublesome of having to sift through the thousands of manuscripts submitted monthly.
 Instead, the large publishing houses have handed the job of finding marketable manuscripts over to literary agents.
 To get through the door of well-known publishing houses, you must have an agent behind you, and acquiring an agent is almost impossible.
 The agents have thousands of manuscripts that go across his or her desk every month, and they select manuscripts that only fit his or her personal taste in literature.
 Right out of the gate, you can see your odds of getting signed to a large publishing house begin to dwindle.
 In a calendar year, out of all manuscripts submitted, only 2% obtain a publishing contract.